blockprotocol/blockprotocol/rfcs/README.md

 ## When to follow this process

-[When to follow this process]: #when-to-follow-this-process
+[when to follow this process]: #when-to-follow-this-process

 You should consider using this process if you intend to make "substantial" changes to the Block Protocol or its documentation.
 Some examples that would benefit from an RFC are: